mylofi/local-data-lock/README.md

 If the design is *too convenient* (e.g., once-forever logins), it's likely to be insecure (and the user may not realize it!).
 If the design is *too secure*, it's likely to have so much UX friction that users won't use it (or your app).

 To assist in making these difficult tradeoffs, **Local Data Lock** internally caches the cryptographic keypair after a successful passkey authentication, and keeps it in memory (assuming no page refresh) for a period of time (by default, 30 minutes); in such a setup, the user won't need to re-authenticate their passkey more often than once per 30 minutes.
-This default time threshold can also be adjusted, from 0ms upward, using the `setMaxLockKeyCacheLifetime()` method.
+This default time threshold can also be adjusted, from 0ms upward, [using `configure({ cacheLifetime: .. })`](#change-lock-key-cache-lifetime).

 You are strongly encouraged **NOT** to persist the encryption/decryption key, and to instead rely on this time-based caching mechanism.